About the Event

 Will I see a live buffalo?

 • Yes, lots of them, Lord willing.
-You will even have an opportunity to enjoy some for dinner!
+You will even have an opportunity to enjoy some for lunch Friday after the round up!

 How much walking is there?

 • It depends on you.
 A typical day will total about 1 -2 miles of walking for most folks.
-We have allotted time for those who wish to spend a few hours on some moderate hikes like Black Elk Peak and Bear Butte.
+We have allotted time for those who wish to spend a few hours on some moderate hikes like Devil’s Tower and Bear Butte.
 Less rigorous options will be available for those that operate in a different gear.

 What should I bring?